PO Box 9021, Wilmington, DE 19809, USA

 Family GYMNOPHTHALMIDAE (Spectacled Lizards)

-89. Golden Spectacled Lizard ______ bz(local in north)
+89. Golden Spectacled Lizard ______ BZ(local in north) GU

 Gymnophthalmus speciosus